Dennis Praet

-Dennis Praet (born 14 May 1994) is a Belgian professional footballer who plays as a central midfielder for Premier League club Leicester City, and the Belgium national team.
+Dennis Praet (born 14 May 1994) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club Antwerp and the Belgium national team.

 Early life

 Praet was born in Leuven, Flemish Brabant.

 Club career

 Youth at Genk

-Praet joined the Genk youth academy in 2003 at the age of 8.
+Praet joined the Genk youth academy in 2003 at the age of eight.
 He went on to spend most of his youth career at Genk, where he quickly made an impression and played for the club's youth teams until 2010.
 He was part of a strong generation at the club and scouts considered him one of the top talents.
 He became part of Belgium's youth teams and attracted the interest of clubs like Arsenal, Barcelona, Ajax and Lille.